feagi/feagi/docs/guide-naming-conventions.md

 - **Usage**: Used in genome files and as the source of truth for cortical area identification
 - **Format**: Limited to 6 characters by design
 - **Persistence**: Remains consistent across runs and deployments, stored in genome files
+- **Domain**: Primary identifier used in the genome and BDU (Brain Development Unit) processes
+- **Operations**: Used for all operations where human-readable identifiers are needed or serialization is required

 ### 1.2 `cortical_idx`